Manny Montana

 Manny Montana (born September 26, 1983) is an American actor.
+Born and raised in Long Beach, California, he started his career in 2008 and is best known for his character Rio in the series Good Girls.

 Early life and education

 Manny Montana was born and raised in Long Beach, California.
 After graduating from Jordan High School, Montana got a football scholarship to California State University Sacramento, but quit after an arm injury and dislocating his shoulder for the eighth time.
 He transferred to California State University, Long Beach to major in Journalism and Broadcasting.
 He worked as a DJ in the school's student-radio station, which landed him an intern position at Power 100.3.
 He is a first generation Mexican-American.

 Career

 After graduating in 2006, Montana acted in a number of student films which eventually led him to guest star in single episodes of various television series.
 In 2012, Montana was cast as Johnny "J.T."
 Turturro in Graceland.
 In regards to fan reaction to the show, he stated: "Being cast on a regular procedural, where everything gets wrapped up by the end of the episode was always a fear of mine because that doesn't really test you as an actor.
 On this show, every week we're playing somebody different, there's great dialogue, I love my co-stars, it's fun to be at work and I think the fans are seeing that.
 Regardless of whether they like the show or not, I think they like the cast and the dynamic we have together."

 In 2015, Montana appeared in Michael Mann's Blackhat as Lozano, a "wanted criminal".
 Montana auditioned for a lead role and did not receive it, but got offered a supporting role.

-Since 2018, he has been a member of the main cast of Good Girls as Rio.
+From 2018 to 2021, he was a member of the main cast of Good Girls as Rio.
 The show was cancelled after four seasons.
-Then, Montana starred in the show "All American" as the character Coach Dante Smart for the episode.
-In 2022, after what seemed like a long hiatus for the actor, it was announced on April that the Long Beach native would join the show Mayans M.C. as a member of the Yuma Mayans.
+In 2021, Montana appeared in one episode of the television show All American, portraying coach Dante Smart.
+In April 2022, it was announced that Montana would join season four of the show Mayans M.C., as a member of the Yuma Mayans.